 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP"), requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
-Significant estimates include but are not limited to stock-based compensation expense, fair value of warrants and loss on extinguishment of notes.
+Significant estimates include but are not limited to stock-based compensation expense, and discount rates used to establish operating and finance lease liabilities.
 Actual results could differ from those estimates and changes in estimates may occur.